gvwilson/thirdbit/src/fiction/iffy/index.md

 The panic that followed was very real, though.
 She knew it was just the effect of whatever drug she had been given, but the word "just" didn't really feel appropriate.
-She panted for breath as if she had just been running through the desert under fire.
+She panted for breath as if she had just been running through the desert under fire, desperate to get away from a threat that wasn't actually there.
-She had to get away.
-She knew she was safe,
-but "she" wasn't in control any longer.

 Her heart thumped in her chest.
 No, it wasn't hers, it was Ang Kwan's, but that didn't matter.